warint/statcanR/README.md

 )
 ```

 Downloading and refreshing require an internet connection.
+If Statistics
-If Statistics Canada's service is temporarily unavailable, searches can use an existing valid cache.
-A natural-language search can still return candidates when geography metadata is unavailable; in that case, `geography_match` is `NA` and the explanation says that the geography could not be verified.
-Confirm the table title, identifier, language, and output directory before retrying.
+Canada’s service is temporarily unavailable, searches can use an
+existing valid cache.
+A natural-language search can still return
+candidates when geography metadata is unavailable; in that case,
+`geography_match` is `NA` and the explanation says that the geography
+could not be verified.
+Confirm the table title, identifier, language,
+and output directory before retrying.

 For the complete walkthrough, open the installed vignette:

 ``` r
 vignette("getting-started", package = "statcanR")